Marshfield, Newport

 Marshfield (Maerun) is a village and community of Newport, Wales.
 It sits approximately 5 miles (8 km) southwest of Newport, and 7 miles (11 km) northeast of Cardiff.
 The area is governed by Newport City Council.
 The community includes Castleton.
 Its population in 2011 was 3,054.

 Description

+John Leland recorded the village under the Welsh name of Mairin in the 1530s, adding that it was the location of a house belonging to the gentleman Thomas Lewys.

-The ward is bounded by Cardiff to the southwest, Caerphilly to the northwest, the Bristol Channel to the south, the mouth of the River Usk to the east, Graig ward to the north, and Tredegar Park and Gaer wards to the northeast.
-It is mostly rural and has a farming economy.
+Today the ward is bounded by Cardiff to the southwest, Caerphilly to the northwest, the Bristol Channel to the south, the mouth of the River Usk to the east, Graig ward to the north, and Tredegar Park and Gaer wards to the northeast.
 The community is bound by the city boundary to the west, the A48(M) to the north and Great Western Main Line to the south.
 The eastern boundary with Coedkernew is formed by the Nant y Selsig ("sausage brook").
 The area forms a green belt between the cities of Cardiff and Newport.
 There are bus services to both cities.

 Marshfield has a village hall, post office, chemist and shop.
 There are two churches: the Church in Wales parish church of St Mary's and Gateway Baptist Church.
 In 2017, a multi-use games area was installed on the village hall grounds.
 The village has one primary school, Marshfield Primary School, which includes a nursery.
 The local secondary schools are Bassaleg School and St Joseph's Roman Catholic High School.
 The nearest independent school is St John's College in Old St Mellons.
 The ward is home to the UK Patent Office and Office for National Statistics.

-Notable buildings

-Parish church
+Church of St Mary the Virgin

 The parish church is dedicated to St Mary and is a Grade II* listed building.
 It is believed to have been built in 1135 in memory of Robert Fitzhamon, Lord of Glamorgan and Wentlooge.
 It has a crenelated Perpendicular style tower and a 15th-century south porch.
-Its foundation can be traced to Mabel FitzRobert, Countess of Gloucester, after whom Cefn Mably was named.
+It was founded by Mabel FitzRobert, Countess of Gloucester, after whom Cefn Mably was named.

 Sport

 Marshfield A.F.C. football team plays in the Newport and District Football League.
 They played in the Gwent County League Division 1 in the 2013–14 season, having won three successive promotions after finishing as champions of the Newport and District Football League 'Premier X' division.
 There is provision for golf, cricket, and equestrianism in the area.